otalk/attachMediaStream/README.md

 ## What is this?

-A tiny browser module for attaching a media stream to a video (or audio) element.
-It handles the differences between browsers.
+A tiny browser module for attaching a media stream to a video (or audio) element with some options.
+It handles the differences between browsers via [adapter.js](https://github.com/webrtc/adapter.js).

 Suitable for use with browserify/CommonJS on the client.

 If you're not using browserify or you want AMD support use `attachmediastream.bundle.js`.
-Note that if no module system is detected it simply attaches a function called `attachMediaStream` to `window`.

 ## Installing